jgett/devsmtp/README.md

 A websocket server provides data to your web browser for viewing and deleting received emails.
 Email sender, recipients, subject, body, and attachments are displayed.

+By default the smtp port is 25552.
+Send emails to localhost:25552 from you application.
+No authentication is needed.
+The websockets server runs on port 3000 by default.
+To change either port edit the variables at the top of the index.js file.

 ### Installation
 `git clone https://github.com/jgett/devsmtp.git`